scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

             sounds like an oxymoron.
 I assign them an encoding, and I did it badly).
-        -   If a font name were not one of the X Logical Font Names then fontforge might fail to give the font a familyname or a fontname.
+        -   If a font name were not one of the X Logical Font Names then websharpstudios might fail to give the font a familyname or a fontname.
 This caused more problems when generating a new bdf file.